-The Separations research theme at ICAM is looking at improving a range of processes which are used in the oil and gas industry.
+The Separations research theme at ICAM is looking at improving a range of processes which are used in the energy industry.
 These separation processes occupy a large portion of the industry’s activities, contributing to both capital and operational expenditure.

 The separation of chemicals is fundamental to almost all industrial processes but the use of chemical separation and purification is extremely energy intensive.
 Currently, according Nature, 10 to 15% of all energy consumed globally is used in chemical separation processes.